julzerinos/python-slack-toolkit/README.md

 A collection of tools for managing Slack through the versatility and comfort of python.

+Projected abandonded in 2018, as I lost to motivation to keep up with Slack API changes.

 ## Table of Contents

 1. [Slacky](#slacky) - Simple python slack bot to run calls to the API